jkhoel/SCLManager/README.md

 ## Development

+### UI development

+This project uses a few packages to help speed up development:

+- [TailwindCSS](https://tailwindcss.com/) a hugely popular CSS framework that provides utility classes for styling components
+- [HeadlessUI](https://headlessui.com/) provides bare-bones component that style well with Tailwind CSS
+- [Heroicons](https://heroicons.com/) is an SVG icon library developed by Tailwind CSS

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 To learn more about Next.js, take a look at the following resources: